-2 This is not exclusive to developing countries.
-Government finances in the United States, for example, do not explicitly account for the contingent liabilities implied by the current social security system.
+2 This issue is not exclusive to developing countries.
+Government finances in the United States, for example, do not explicitly account for the contingent liabilities implied by the current Social Security system.

-3 These banks were popular during the period of import substitution, a strategy that dominated economic policymaking after the Great Depression.
+3 These banks were popular during the period of import substitution, a strategy that dominated economic policymaking in much of the less developed world including all of Latin America after the Great Depression.
 In many countries, these banks started to be closed or privatized in the 1980s.
 Currently, although government-owned banks still represent a large fraction of the banking system in some countries, these development banks no longer exist or are not important.